Pages

 Tan Sri Shahrir's forehead

-In his speech, Kiruppalini thanks Tan Sri for his generous support and explains that the Heritage Centre project includes refurbishment of the flower shops as well as upgrading the meeting room and multi-purpose hall.
+In his speech, Kiruppalini thanked Tan Sri for his generous support and explained that the Heritage Centre project included refurbishment of the flower shops as well as upgrading the meeting room and multi-purpose hall.

 Based on the work schedule, he said the construction should be completed by 2019.

-According to temple tradition, Tan Sri and the participants are honored by having a sash tied to their foreheads and a flower garland placed around their necks.
+According to temple tradition, Tan Sri and the participants were honored by having a sash tied to their foreheads and a flower garland placed around their necks.

 Tan Sri congratulated the temple committee on the occasion and said that the Heritage Centre will be a wonderful addition to the character of Johor Baru as it will add value to the temple attraction.